 This functionality is available only as a beta and is currently under construction.
 We will continue to add features for the Campaign workflow with future releases.
 Participation in the beta program for Workfront Campaigns is voluntary.
-For more information about participating in the beta program, see Campaigns beta.

 We are introducing a new object to Adobe Workfront that has the potential to change the way you manage work.